Autodesk/hig/packages/tabs/README.md

   alignments,
   variants,
   orientations
-} from "@hig/tabs";
+} from "@weave-design/tabs";
 ```

 ### Complex Tabs

 Complex tabs are composed of an interactive container, text label, divider and optional close icon.
-Complex tabs only works when `varient` is set to `box` or `canvas`.
+Complex tabs only works when `variant` is set to `box` or `canvas`.

 ### Custom CSS